 I was fortunate to visit China recently and take a few Wing Chun classes with sifu Yang Zhan (杨湛) at his school in Chengdu, Sichuan – China (成都, 四川 – 中国).

-Sifu Yang has formally trained kung fu for over 20 years and got his start as a child.
+Sifu Yang has formally trained in kung fu for over 20 years and got his start as a child.
 His father and grandfather are both Hung Gar artists.
-He followed in their footsteps, but by age 14 he switched to Wing Chun.
+He followed in their footsteps, but by age 14, he switched to Wing Chun.

 He studied under sifu Ling for 5 years and only stopped because he passed away.